Two Open PostDoc Positions

 - an attractive work environment both within the research group and beyond: the University of Zurich is one of Switzerland's leading universities in the middle of a vibrant, cosmopolitan city that regularly ranks as one of the cities with the highest quality of life in the world.

-- an interest in topics at the intersection of computer science and game theory
+- a passion for research at the intersection of computer science and game theory

 - excellent communication skills in English (German speaking skills are not necessary)